SCRT-HQ/VaporShell/docs/glossary/New-VSSageMakerNotebookInstanceLifecycleConfig.md

----
-layout: glossary
-title: New-VSSageMakerNotebookInstanceLifecycleConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSageMakerNotebookInstanceLifecycleConfig

 ## SYNOPSIS
-Adds an AWS::SageMaker::NotebookInstanceLifecycleConfig resource to the template
+Adds an AWS::SageMaker::NotebookInstanceLifecycleConfig resource to the template.
+The AWS::SageMaker::NotebookInstanceLifecycleConfig resource creates shell scripts that run when you create and/or start a notebook instance.
+For information about notebook instance lifestyle configurations, see Customize a Notebook Instance: https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html in the *Amazon SageMaker Developer Guide*.

 ## SYNTAX